Jing zuo: Significant figures in Confucian meditation

-Zhu Xi (Chu Hsi)
+Zhu Xi

 Zhu Xi was very influential in the Rational School of thought.
 Zhu Xi's concept of li was that it is the constitution of all things, the way by which the world runs its course.
-This way of thinking and looking at li, when applied to Jing zuo, was that a person needed to combine both thinking and action in order to achieve enlightenment.
+This way of thinking and looking at li, when applied to Jing zuo, was that a person needed to combine both thinking and action to achieve enlightenment.
 Investigation of things and the world around you were very important aspects and teachings of Zhu Xi.
 "He also believed that knowledge and action always required each other."(Yao, p 220).
-According to Zhu Xi, in order to achieve enlightenment, an individual must be actively seeking knowledge, investigating ideas/events, meditate upon them, and then investigate some more.
+According to Zhu Xi, to achieve enlightenment, an individual must actively seek knowledge, investigate ideas/events, meditate upon them, and then investigate some more.
 "According to this understanding, spiritual meditation is like a circular journey of tranquility and activity, or of preserving the mind and investigating the principle, or of knowledge and action."
 (Yao, p 220).
 For Zhu Xi, Jing zuo "does not mean to 'sit still like a blockhead, with the ear hearing nothing, the eye seeing nothing, and the mind thinking of nothing."(Yao p 220).
 It meant actively searching out, investigating, and exploring the world that a person lives in.

-Wang Yang-Ming
+Wang Yangming

-Wang Yang- Ming was very influential in the Idealistic School of thought.
+Wang Yangming was very influential in the Idealistic School of thought.
 Wang Yang-Ming disagreed with the approach that Zhu Xi had towards quiet sitting.
-His concept of li was that it was inside every person, and reflection on li, which was manifested in you, is the only way to enlightenment.
+His concept of li was that it is inside every person, and reflection on li, which is manifested in you, is the only way to enlightenment.
 Wang Yang-Ming believed that "it was right to search for sagehood within and there was no need to seek it in things and affairs outside.
 Self-examination and inward exploration are enough for one to gain true knowledge and to be a sage."
 (Yao, p 221).
-Even though Wang Yang-Ming thought quiet sitting would be useful for his students he did not want it to be the only thing that they tried to accomplish.
-Quiet sitting was only good if it would help them to grow in virtue and learn/ reflect on how they, as a moral person, should grow.
+Even though Wang Yang-Ming thought quiet sitting would be useful for his students, he did not want it to be the only thing that they tried to accomplish.
+Quiet sitting was only good if it would help them grow in virtue and learn/reflect on how they, as a moral person, should grow.